-When an engine fails or is inoperative in-flight, the rudder is used to counteract the asymmetrical thrust yawing moment; roll effects are counteracted by the ailerons.
-The counteracting forces generated by these aerodynamic surfaces are proportional to the square of the airspeed (V2), to the area of the surfaces (S) and to the air density.
-So, for a given size of the vertical tail with rudder, there is a speed below which the generated rudder side force is not large enough to counteract the asymmetrical thrust, or below which the ailerons are not effective anymore: the heading and/or bank angle cannot be maintained below this speed.
-This speed is called Minimum Control speed (VMC) or better: Minimum Control speed in the Air (VMCA).
+When an engine fails or is inoperative in-flight, rudder is required to counteract the asymmetrical thrust yawing moment; roll effects are to be counteracted by the ailerons.
+The counteracting forces generated by these aerodynamic control surfaces are proportional to the square of the airspeed (V2), to the area of the surfaces (S) and to the air density.
+So, for given sizes of the vertical tail with rudder and the ailerons, there is a speed below which the generated rudder side force ("horizontal lift") is not large enough anymore to counteract the asymmetrical thrust, or below which the ailerons are not effective anymore: the heading and/or bank angle cannot be maintained ("controlled") below this speed.
+This speed is called Minimum Control speed (VMC) or more appropriate: Minimum Control speed in the Air (VMCA).

 VMCA is already determined (i.e.

-assumed) by the design engineer for sizing the vertical tail (fin).
-A
+assumed) by the airplane design engineer for sizing the vertical tail (fin), because a

-vertical tail may not be that small that VMCA increases above 1.2
+vertical tail may not be made that small that VMCA increases above 1.2 VS (during straight flight - FAR/CS 23.149).

 On the other side, a large tail results in a lower VMCA